URV-cheminformatics/PDB-CAT/README.md

 Option 2.
 Download

-1. Click on the green botton named '<>Code', on the top right corner
+1. Click on the green button labeled '<>Code' in the top right corner
 2. Select 'Download zip'

 You now have a copy of the repository's files saved as a zip file on your local computer.
 You can edit and customize the files for your own purposes.